Starting a successful dropshipping business is no easy task, and for those in Africa who…

 Right at the dashboard’s center, you will find the add a product button, enabling you to add a product you want to sell to your online store.

-You will also find the customized store icon, enabling you to customize your Shopify store to suit your needs.
+You will also find the customized store icon, which enables you to customize your Shopify store to suit your needs.
 You can buy a domain or subscribe to an exclusive domain if you want a unique brand.

-At the left-hand corner of your screen, you will see your Home button, which serves as your store’s home and displays various information, news, notifications, and sales made by your store.
+Your home button is in the left-hand corner of your screen.
+This button serves as your store’s home and displays various information, news, notifications, and sales made by your store.

 On the dashboard, you also have the Orders button; at the start, the Order button will be blank and empty once you start getting sales and product orders.